oceans aware: inform, inspire, involve

 Mitigation

-Achieving zero emissions clearly continues to be a major challenge for governments, in the meantime ways to offset emissions either naturally or by looking to geoengineering projects are being explored.
+Achieving zero emissions by ending the era of fossil fuel clearly continues to be a major challenge for governments.
+In the meantime, ways to offset emissions either naturally or by looking to geoengineering projects are being explored.
 Nature-based mitigation includes restoring areas of blue carbon such as mangroves or seagrass beds and protecting marine ecosystems.
 Increased numbers of larger organisms, such as fish or whales, would transfer organic carbon from surface waters to deeper layers through faeces and deadfall, slowing the return of that carbon to the atmosphere.
 The ocean itself could play a huge role in offsetting emissions if investment in the protection and preservation of blue carbon ecosystems increases, benefiting the ocean and coastal communities alike while reducing our carbon footprint.

 OceanNETs, an EU-funded project involving many European research and academic institutions, hosted at the GEOMAR Helmholtz Centre for Ocean Research Kiel, aims to determine to what extent, and under which conditions, the large-scale deployment of ocean-based negative emission technologies could mobilize the ocean in order to contribute to climate neutrality and the goals established in the Paris Agreement.